usmaanalii/keele-sustainability/README.md

 - [x] A button has been designed which toggles viewing the input area
 - [x] The toggle button needs to rotate on click
 - [ ] The toggle needs to be redesigned to be perfectly square
-- [ ] The text colour needs to match the background colour
+- [x] The text colour needs to match the background colour
-- [ ] The 'add' button needs to be styled according to the mockup
+- [x] The 'add' button needs to be styled according to the mockup
 - [ ] Form inputs need to have relevent names for backend manipulation
-- [ ] Code needs to converted to use more responsive friendly measurements i.e 'ems / %' as opposed to 'pixels
+- [ ] Code needs to converted to use more responsive friendly measurements

 The current web application can be found [here](https://usyyy.github.io/).